 You would be hard pressed to find a faster-growing startup ecosystem than Australia’s, and so it is no surprise that Australians have many of the traits that we find to correlate with strong startup founders.” - Adeo Ressi

-Along with putting Silicon Valley to shame in many regards, we found that Australian startup founders match up well against every region on earth:
+After testing thousands of entrepreneurs across Silicon Valley and Australia, and over 30,000 entrepreneurs worldwide, we found that Australian startup founders match up well against every region on earth:

 Top 3 Regions for Fluid Intelligence